 2016 : Second Prize at the First International Composition Competition « Music and Nature » of Sassello for 'Impression'

-2015 : Laureate with an honourable mention at the International Composition Competition « De Bach au Jazz » for 'Sinueuses d'enluminure'
+2015 : Honorable mention at the International Composition Competition « De Bach au Jazz » for 'Sinueuses d'enluminure'

 2015 : Prize at the International Composition Competition of the Real Academia de Bellas Artes de San Carlos de Valencia for 'Apoptosis'

 2015 : Second Prize at the « Egidio Carella – Val Tidone » Composition Competition for 'Imperscrutable Appel'

 2014 : Prize of the Royal Academy of Belgium for 'Irruptions, éruptions, interruptions'

 2014 : Synthetis (Radziejowice, Poland), International Summer Course for Composers

 2014 : Accademia Musicale Chigiana, International Composition Course with Salvatore Sciarrino

 2014 : Erasmus IP, residence at the Franz Liszt Academy of Music (Budapest)

 2014 : Laureate of MusMA – Music Masters on Air with the support of the Music Festivals of Walloon Brabant

 2013 : Residence on the Isle of Comacina (Lake Como, Italy) with the support of the "Fédération Wallonie- Bruxelles International"